Firing Employees with a Drinking Problem

 For employees suffering from drinking problems, there is both good and bad news.
 The good news is that you cannot be terminated simply for being an alcoholic; the bad news is, you can be terminated for what you actually do, if you engage in behavior that negatively affects the workplace.

 Law Controlling Termination of Alcoholic Employees

-The Americans with Disabilities Act (ADA) requires that an employer give reasonable accommodation to an employee who can demonstrate that they are substantially limited in a major life activity.
-In the case of employment, if an employee can show that their excessive and uncontrollable drinking prevents them from conducting the tasks necessary to their employment, then they may be due accommodation so that they can rehabilitate from their condition and keep their job.
-The ADA considers granting an employee appropriate leave to go through alcohol rehabilitation a reasonable accommodation.
+(2) the ADA requires that an employer give a reasonable accommodation to an employee who can demonstrate that he or she is substantially limited in a major life activity.
+If an employee can show that excessive and uncontrollable drinking prevents him or her from conducting the tasks necessary for employment, then the employee may be due an accommodation so they can rehabilitate from their condition and keep their job.
+The ADA generally considers granting an employee an appropriate leave to go through alcohol rehabilitation a reasonable accommodation.
 Therefore, while an employer does not have to pay for rehab (unless there is a written employment or union agreement requiring it to do so), the employer most likely has to allow an employee a chance to seek rehabilitation, provided the employee brings their condition to the employer’s awareness and asks for some reasonable period of time off for rehabilitation.

 Exception to the Law

 Here again the law comes into play.
 You can discipline a worker for performance issues separate from his or her drinking problem.
 While having a disease or condition does not, by itself, allow termination, you can be terminated for your bad or inappropriate behavior, even if it occurred due to your medical condition.
 For example, the law doesn’t protect employees who drink at work, There is no requirement that an employer tolerate alcoholism while an employee is on the job.